|

 high school and college, I had a fear that women saw me

 as a creepy loser.
-This fear
+When this fear was reinforced

-me upon my return to Houston.
+when I returned to Houston.
 I turned to dance lessons in search of a cure.
 To my

 by any stretch of the imagination, so progress was

-Fortunately, once I became a dance teacher, my dance career
+When I became a dance teacher, my

 Dancing six